-Jaya earned her Bachelor of Science in Biology from UCLA in 2006.
-In 2011 earned her MD degree from American University of the Caribbean and is ECFMG certified, and in 2014 earned a Bachelor of Science in Nursing degree from CSUN.
-She has nearly 3 years of orthopedics research experience at the UCLA biomechanics research division, and was an associate editor for the Journal of Biomechanics and an editorial reviewer for a variety of journals.
-She worked as a critical care registered nurse at Providence Saint John’s Health Center, gaining invaluable experience in acute care before deciding to transition into clinical trials research.
+Mini earned her Bachelor’s of Science in Biology from UCLA in 2006.
+In 2011, earned her MD degree from American University of the Caribbean.
+Her educational background continues where in 2014 she earned a Bachelor’s of Science in Nursing degree from CSUN, and most recently in 2020 earned her Master’s in Health Administration.
+She has nearly 3 years of orthopedics research experience at the UCLA biomechanics research division.
+She previously worked as a critical care registered nurse at Providence Saint John’s Health Center, gaining invaluable experience in acute care before transitioning into clinical trials research.

 Medical DegreeBachelor of Science in Biology, UCLA